Link and Zelda | Champions | Ganon and Yiga Clan | Monsters and Mooks | Hylians and Sheikah | Other Races | Others

 - Unexplained Recovery: In previous Zelda games, the tribe was said to be dying out, with Impa herself often being one of the last of her tribe.
 Despite the massive Time Skip, said to be far after any current game in the series, the Sheikah tribe is fine and dandy for the first time in the series.

 - You ALL Look Familiar: Averted.
 While there are a handful of exceptions, each Sheikah Non-Player Character villager has something that makes their appearance different from another: such as facial features, hair, or attire.
 Everyone even has their own name.

 - Wutai: Kakariko Village resembles a feudal Japanese village.

 The elder of the Sheikah tribe, in her youth one hundred years ago, Impa was an adviser to the royal court of Hyrule.
 When Link was at death's door, it is Impa and her sister who sealed him within the Shrine of Resurrection under Zelda's orders.

 - Amazingly Embarrassing Parents: Impa eventually gets fed up with Paya's bashfulness and Link pestering Paya to tell him where her birthmark is, and tells him where it is herself.
 Paya is utterly mortified.

 - Ancient Keeper: Impa plays the role well, guarding secrets meant for Link for the past hundred years; of course, this isn't even the oldest Impa in the series or even the oldest Sheikah in the game.

-- Facial Markings: She has the Sheikah eye tattooed on her forehead, much like the Shrine Monks and her granddaughter, although Impa's is the traditional Sheikah purple instead of red (Paya and Monks wearing face veils) or white (Monks with bare faces).
+- Facial Markings: She has the Sheikah eye tattooed on her forehead, much like the Shrine Monks and her granddaughter, although Impa's is the traditional Sheikah violet instead of red (Paya) or white (all of the Monks).

 - The Good Chancellor: She was adviser to the Royal Court back before Calamity Ganon struck a hundred years ago.